-Prior to the merger, the Board comprised three directors: The Executive Chairman (acting as chief executive officer) and two independent Non-Executive Directors.
-Following the merger, the Board comprises 3 directors and has the following composition: 2 non-executive directors and 1 executive director (the Managing Director).
-Details of the current directors of the Company, and the period for which each director has held office, are set out in the Directors' Report in the Company's 2019 Annual Report.
+As of 31 December 2023, the Board comprised 3 directors and had the following composition: 2 non-executive directors and 1 executive director (the Managing Director).
+Details of the directors of the Company, and the period for which each director held office, are set out in the Directors' Report in the Company's 2023 Annual Report.

 The Board aims to ensure that it has a mix of skills and capabilities among its members, including technical skills, business development experience and financial management experience.
-The Board considers that the directors collectively bring the range of skills, knowledge and experience necessary to direct the Company.
 The size and composition of the Board, and its mix of skills and capabilities, is expected to change as the Company evolves.

-Details of the skills, experience and expertise of the directors are set out in the Directors' Report in the Company's 2019 Annual Report.
+Details of the skills, experience and expertise of the directors are set out in the Directors' Report in the Company's 2023 Annual Report.